joshbrew/cameraId/README.md

 - Capacitor mobile webview app build, the webgpu runtime worked last time we checked.
 Some of the rendering is bugged.
 - Janky hyperspectral imaging tool, use sliders or gyroscopes to paint images from subsections of a spectrogram.
 Needs a lot of work but it's just a hack of ThreeJS.

-This is a bunch of tools we're building on top of to explore clientside machine learning applications, and our theme is spectroscopy and image recognition for food identification and quality.
+This is a bunch of tools we're building on top of to explore clientside machine learning applications, and our theme is spectroscopy/hyperspectral and image recognition for food identification and quality.

 ### Inference times: